Interpretable Neural ODEs for Gene Regulatory Network Discovery under Perturbations: Related Work

 \textbf{Key Limitations}.
-Despite recent improvements to network inference, causal graphical methods remain difficult to scale and lack the expressivity to model cellular dynamics and regulatory cycles.
-Existing neural ODE-based methods (\citet{Hossain2024} and \citet{Jackson2023}) learn GRNs from a single experimental environment and cannot handle multiple genetic perturbations.
-PerturbODE combines causal structure learning and trajectory inference into a realistic and scalable framework that accurately captures cellular dynamics and infers the underlying GRN from thousands of perturbations.
+Despite recent improvements to network inference, causal graphical methods lack the expressivity to capture cellular dynamics and regulatory cycles at scale.
+Previous neural ODE-based approaches \citep{Hossain2024, Jackson2023} infer GRNs from a single experimental condition and fail to handle multiple genetic perturbations.
+PerturbODE integrates causal structure learning with trajectory inference into a unified, biologically grounded, and scalable framework that accurately models cellular dynamics and infers the underlying GRN from thousands of perturbations.